Judgment of the Regional Court in Warsaw, 25th Civil Division, dated 31st July 2019

 VI ACa 192/20

-1. The term “exploratory proceedings” has a different meaning under the Group Proceedings Law than in typical civil cases.
-For in this case it also refers to the adjudication of the plaintiff’s request for the admission of class proceedings and the inclusion of certain persons in such proceedings.
-Thus, in this case, the adjudicatory proceeding is to decide whether group proceedings are permissible within the limits specified in the lawsuit, as well as whether the persons included in the list filed by the group representative are entitled to the status of a group member (Article 13 of the Law on Pursuing Claims in Group Proceedings).
+1. The term “exploratory proceedings” has a different meaning under the Act on Pursuing Claims in Group Proceedings than in typical civil cases.
+For in this case it also refers to the adjudication of the plaintiff’s request for the admission of group proceedings and the inclusion of certain persons in such proceedings.
+Thus, in this case, the adjudicatory proceeding is to decide whether group proceedings are permissible within the limits specified in the lawsuit, as well as whether the persons included in the list filed by the group representative are entitled to the status of a group member (Article 13 of the Act on Pursuing Claims in Group Proceedings).

-3. 2 of the Class Action Law is procedural in nature.
+3. Article 2 of the Act on Pursuing Claims in Group Proceedings is procedural in nature.
 In no way can this provision be considered substantive in nature.
 It cannot be considered that the mere requirement to standardize the amount of monetary claims asserted facilitates the conduct of group proceedings at their substantive stage.
-For it is still the case that in these proceedings the plaintiff must prove the amount of the monetary claims asserted for the benefit of each class member individually.
+For it is still the case that in these proceedings the plaintiff must prove the amount of the monetary claims asserted for the benefit of each group member individually.

 XX GC 1004/12